James-McNeil/MS-OVBA/README.md

 ## oleFile Class

+**Note:** The `OleFile` class is implemented in the separate [MS-CFB](https://github.com/Beakerboy/MS-CFB) package, not in MS-OVBA.

-Users should not have to interact with the oleFile class.
-It's job is to extract the data from the vbaProject and turn it into a valid file.
+Users should not have to interact with the oleFile class directly.
+Its job is to extract the data from the vbaProject and turn it into a valid file.
 This includes deciding which data stream appears where, and applying different views to the models to save the data in the correct formats.

 The oleFIle has two parts, a header and a FAT Sector Chain.
 This FAT chain stores multiple streams of data:
 * Fat Chain Stream